linlyu97/Reinforcement-Learning-Approach-for-Intelligent-Traffic-Light-Control/README.md

 ### Rewards
 For double deep q model, the default reward function is the discharge rate, which is, the number of vehicles that could be discharged per second between two consecutive actions.

+For double q learning model, the reward is "lane_based_delay" between two consecutive actions.

 You can choose a different reward function (see the ones implemented in [TrafficSignal](https://github.com/linlyu97/Reinforcement-Learning-Approach-for-Intelligent-Traffic-Light-Control/blob/main/sumo_rl/environment/traffic_signal.py))

 It is also possible to implement your own reward function: